chuyunshen/chuyunshen.github.io/_posts/2021-03-18-dependency-viewer.md

 Dependency Viewer dynamically obtains app lists Prometheus.
 Then, each app's dependency information is fetched from the apps' Spring Boot health metrics endpoint.

+It greatly simplifies the challenges with debugging production issues spanned across multiple applications and also familiarizes developers with app relationships.

 Note: Sensitive company information has been changed or blurred out and graph generation has been sped up.